demboc/basic_bioinfo/README.md

-## Sequence Alignments using MAFFT and MUSCLE CLIs and Phylogenetic Tree construction with FastTree
+## Sequence Alignments using MAFFT and MUSCLE CLIs

 Overview:
 input file in .fasta extension > MAFFT/MUSCLE > output file of your aligned sequence in .afa or .fasta extension